 The Langley guest house in Whitby is ideally situated on Whitby’s popular West Cliff, with panoramic views overlooking the sea.
 Within easy reach of Whitby’s many attractions, including the beach, Spa, Cliff Lift, Crescent Gardens, Crazy Golf, Leisure Centre and Swimming Pool.

 This charming Whitby seaside bed and breakfast has been refurbished to a high standard for your comfort.
 This has resulted in six large luxury rooms consisting of twin, king size and one gorgeous four-poster.
-Pam, Bob and our staff take a pride in the presentation and cleanliness of our lovely Victorian building.
+Kerry, Andi and our staff take a pride in the presentation and cleanliness of our lovely Victorian building.
 The Langley offers extensive services and amenities to guests, combined with an atmosphere of warmth and friendliness.

 Services include full central heating, and all our rooms have spacious ensuite facilities, with large walk in shower, complimentary toiletries, generous courtesy tray, wide screen TV, wifi internet, radio alarm, hairdryer, ironing facilities, safe and fridge for guests own use.
 We would like to make you aware that the Langley has nine steps up to the front door.
 We have no ground floor bedrooms and we do not have a lift.
 There is free on-street parking.

 You can relax in our comfortable spacious lounge, which looks out across Crescent Gardens to the sea, read the daily papers or browse through places to visit leaflets and books on local history.